 You may not need to implement all of these things right away, but it’s still a good idea to think about how you want your dream coaching business to look in the future.
 The more blanks you can fill in for your prospective customers, the better outcome you’ll have because you did your work to set the right expectations.

 Once you combine all of these elements together, you’ll have a much clearer picture of what your coaching business will look like—and so will your prospective clients.
 When you both know exactly what to expect from the future, you will begin to create magic for everyone.
-Come back next week for the next post in this series.
-I will give you a checklist to help you get started in creating your own certification program for speakers, coaches, and trainers.

 If you’ve ever worked with a coach, what was the most important thing you learned from the experience?
 How can you use that lesson to make your own coaching business better?